Valemos/point_cloud_sphere_cut/README.md

 To manipulate all points [PointCloud](./include/PointCloud.hpp) class is used.

-To convert between actual points and indices of grid special member functions are used `GridParameters3d::PointToIndex` and `GridParameters3d::IndexToPoint`.
+To convert between actual points and indices of grid special member functions are used.

 ## Algorithm description